Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 To pass the vetting process, the whole crew must gear up and keep the vessel on the highest safety standard as they can.
 It’s a team effort.

-Luckily, some companies motivate their crew to give the best cooperation by rewarding a prized money called vetting bonus.
+Luckily, some companies motivate their crew to give the best cooperation by rewarding a prized money called a vetting bonus.
+This is one of the best extra income opportunities in maritime that’s exclusive to tankers.

 3. Shipyard/ Drydock Bonus

-One of the busiest segment of a ship’s life is when she is in the shipyard.
-Even before the vessel enters the yard, preparation is made board so the work can start immediately when docked.
+One of the busiest segments of a ship’s life is when she is in the shipyard.
+Even before the vessel enters the yard, preparation is made on board so the work can start immediately when docked.

-Once inside the yard, unusual tasks are carried out like dismantling of mooring winches, ship’s crane, main engine, auxiliary engines, pumps, valves and the like.
+Once inside the yard, unusual tasks are carried out like dismantling of mooring winches, the ship’s crane, main engine, auxiliary engines, pumps, valves, and the like.

-Shipyard personnel and technicians are present doing some repairs too.
+Shipyard personnel and technicians are presently doing some repairs too.

-The ship’s crew on the other hand, could be very busy with so many different jobs.
-They have to finish all those in the jobs list before sailing.
+The ship’s crew, on the other hand, could be very busy with so many different jobs.
+They have to finish all those on the jobs list before sailing.

-Tasks which cannot be made while the ship is at sea is done here.
-This includes chipping and painting in cargo tanks, inside ballast lines, chain lockers, winches, dismantling some pumps and more.
+This includes chipping and painting in cargo tanks, inside ballast lines, chain lockers, winches, dismantling some pumps, and more.

 For tanker ships, hot work may be made on deck.